mayouni/stzlib/libraries/stzlib/doc/references/stzStringArt_Reference.md

 > NOTE: If you're not comfortable reading through a complete reference file and prefer building your comprehension of the StringArt features by crafting quick and small code snippets, you can jump right now to our [Softanza StringArt Quickers](../quickers/stzStringArt_Quickers.md) page.

+## Files related to the feature

+This section references the Ring files and documentation Markdown files related to stringArt and where they sit according to Softanza software architecture. s
-## Reminder of the 3 Softanza Layers
+### Reminder of the 3 Softanza Layers

 Softanza's software architecture is elegantly structured into three distinct layers: **Core**, **Prime**, and **Max**, each serving a specific role in scaling your applications.